MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 using Superposition;                              // make the Q# namespace available
 ```

-Next, we declare our C# namespace, a few other bits and pieces (see the full code block below), and then any classical programming we would like (for example, computing arguments for the Q# callables).
+Next, a C# namespace has to be declared, a few other bits and pieces (see the full code block below), and then any classical programming one would like (for example, computing arguments for the Q# callables).
-The latter isn't necessary in our case, but an example of such usage can be found at the  [.NET interoperability sample](https://github.com/microsoft/Quantum/tree/main/samples/interoperability/dotnet).
+The latter isn't necessary in this case, but an example of such usage can be found at the [.NET interoperability sample](https://github.com/microsoft/Quantum/tree/main/samples/interoperability/dotnet).

 #### Target machines

-Getting back to Q#, we must create an instance of whatever target machine we will run our operations on.
+Getting back to Q#, to create an instance of whatever target machine you will run your operations on:

 ```csharp
             using var sim = new QuantumSimulator();
 ```

 Using other target machines is as simple as instantiating a different one, although the manner of doing so and processing the returns can be slightly different.
-For brevity, we stick to the [`QuantumSimulator`](xref:microsoft.quantum.machines.overview.full-state-simulator) for now, and include the [`ResourcesEstimator`](xref:microsoft.quantum.machines.overview.resources-estimator) [below](#including-the-resources-estimator).
+For brevity, this section sticks to the [`QuantumSimulator`](xref:microsoft.quantum.machines.overview.full-state-simulator) for now, and includes the [`ResourcesEstimator`](xref:microsoft.quantum.machines.overview.resources-estimator) [below](#including-the-resources-estimator).

 Each C# class generated from the Q# operations have a `Run` method, the first argument of which must be the target machine instance.
-So, to run `MeasureSuperposition` on the `QuantumSimulator`, we use `MeasureSuperposition.Run(sim)`.
+So, to run `MeasureSuperposition` on the `QuantumSimulator`, one uses `MeasureSuperposition.Run(sim)`.
 The returned results can then be assigned to variables in C#:

 ```csharp